 4. Moultrie Game Spy M-990i Gen 2

 Gen 2 brings some much-needed upgrades to camera features on this trail cam.
 Improved lens and IR filter combined with a brand new rugged plastic housing bring the camera up to par with competitors.
-Other much needed features include 10MP photo quality, widescreen aspect ratio, and invisible IR flash range up to 70ft pair well with a 50ft detection range.
+Other much-needed features include 10MP photo quality, widescreen aspect ratio, and invisible IR flash range up to 70ft pair well with a 50ft detection range.

 Color LCD viewing screen means you can view, manage, and edit photos right on the trail camera.
 This is a great feature for someone looking to keep things simple without having to transport cameras, SD cards, or computers back and forth.
-Quick start menu settings can make your setup painless, yet deep custom settings allow robust use of the camera for your exact needs when wanted.
+Quick start menu settings can make your setup painless, yet deep custom settings allow the robust use of the camera for your exact needs when wanted.

 Trigger speed is compatible with industry standards under one second and the delay reset can be brought down as low as 5 seconds.
-Pair that with upgraded IR capability, and multi shot burst mode for a full spectrum of features.
+Pair that with upgraded IR capability, and multi-shot burst mode for a full spectrum of features.
 Don’t forget to adjust your photo resolution to your needs to maximize storage space and quality.
 On the highest settings, you’ll even notice more vibrant and clear colors than on previous models thanks to the Gen 2 upgrades.